Irish Diary, October 2000

 After a quick visit to my own home area, in West Cork, Ben and I set out to film conversations with fourteen of Ireland's most celebrated women musicians, representing a cross-section of many styles of Irish music.
 Full transcriptions of in-depth interviews with thirty of over seventy-five Celtic women musicians, from all over the Celtic world, can be read in my book, "Celtic Women in Music" Vol.1, published by Quarry Music Books in 1999.
 Vol. 2. remains unpublished.

-These talented women present us with an intimate experience of the inner workings of Celtic culture in Ireland.
+These gifted women present us with an intimate experience of the inner workings of Celtic culture in Ireland.

 Music can bring great comfort when we feel wrapped in the warmth, intelligence and skill of talented artists.
 Each time our attention is captured by good musicians we make new discoveries about the spirit of humanity, in the poetry of their songs and in their new combinations of rhythms and melodies.